 Track 1: Clinical Cardiology

-Cardiology is a branch of medicine dealing with disorders of the heart be it human or animal.
+Cardiology is a branch of medicine that deals with diseases and abnormalities of the heart .
 The field includes medical diagnosis and treatment of congenital heart defects, coronary artery disease, heart failure, valvular heart disease and electrophysiology.
-Physicians who specialize in this field of medicine are called cardiologists, a specialty of internal medicine.
+Physicians who specialize in this field of medicine are called cardiologists, a speciality of internal medicine.
 Pediatric cardiologists are pediatricians who specialize in cardiology.
-Physicians who specialize in cardiac surgery are called cardiothoracic surgeons or cardiac surgeons, a specialty of general surgery
+Physicians who specialize in cardiac surgery are called as cardiac surgeons, a speciality of general surgery.

 Track 2: Invasive cardiology